 I went from “delivering content” to my students to having them doing science through hands-on experiments, using real data to model, and problem-based learning projects.

+My own children have loved this approach.
 I’m sharing my own journey to a more effective way to teach science so you don’t have to spend years figuring it out like I did.

 How can I help you?